postgres-x2/postgres-x2/README.md

 #License
-Project license same as PostgreSQL, meaining [PostgreSQL license](http://www.postgresql.org/about/licence/) (like BSD).
+This project uses the same license as PostgreSQL, [PostgreSQL license](http://www.postgresql.org/about/licence/) (like BSD).

 #What is Postgres-X2
 * **Share nothing Cluster** :Multiple collaborating PostgreSQL-like servers, No resources shared, Scaling by adding commodity hardware
 * **Write scalable PostgreSQL cluster** : More than 3× scalability performance speedup with five servers, compared with pure PostgreSQL (DBT‐1).
 Result as of 1.0 release.
-Ways to improve more scalability are known.
 * **Synchronous multi‐master configuration** : Any update to any master is visible from other masters immediately.
-* **Table location transparent** : Can continue to use the same applications.No change in transaction handling.
+* **Table location transparent** : Can continue to use the same applications.
+No change in transaction handling.
 * **Based upon PostgreSQL** :Same API to Apps as PostgreSQL

 # Status